moebrowne/init-project/README.md

-# Initialise New Git Project
+# Initialise A New Project

+A little script that sets up a new project with all the essentials.

+## What Are The Essentials?

+* Basic `README.md`
+* Licence of your choice
+* Git repo.
+Inc `.gitignore` and initial commit

 ## Usage